Quick Questions? Email us

 Note: This information provides a comprehensive overview of the costs associated with the Manaslu Circuit Trek.

 On the website of Hi Nepal Travel and Trek Pvt.
-Ltd., you can make reservations for your trek to Manaslu and Tsum Valley.
+Ltd., you can make reservations for your trek to Manaslu Valley.
 We'll make sure your time in Nepal is as enjoyable as possible.

 The 8,162 m high mountain is located in the Gorkha District of Nepal.